TGuillerme/CharactersCorrelation/README.md

 # Data

-This article was based entirely on simulated data.
+This manuscript was based entirely on simulated data.
 Below are the procedures to repeat the data simulation.
-All the simulated data used in the article is archive on [Figshare](https://figshare.com/s/7a8fde8eaa39a3d3cf56) (see below).
+All the simulated data used in the manuscript is archive on [Figshare](https://figshare.com/s/7a8fde8eaa39a3d3cf56) (see below).

 ## Simulating the data